Notello/.github/profile/README.md

 - **Personalized Study Tools**: Leverage highly personalized study tools crafted from your notes.
 Our system tailors study aids to fit your learning style and needs.

 - **Homework Helpers**: Struggle less with homework.
 Notello offers homework assistance by utilizing the information from your notes.

-- **Open Source**: We believe in the power of community.
-Notello is proud to be an open-source project, welcoming contributions from everyone.
-Check out our code, and if you see something that could be improved, we'd love to see your contributions.

 ## Contact Us